Fleschmc/Small_Projects/Cloning/README.md

   An additional feature allows the script to automatically include the best clones produced by crossbreeding and then rerun the algorithm until no better clones are produced

  ## Cloning.py usage
-  In commandline or bash type python Cloning.py clist ncross_breed optional: -g -d 5
+  In commandline or bash type python Cloning.py (arguments)
     - Must be in the directory where the script is located or provide path to script

   Arguments: